 - Runners pushing buggies are also welcome, but please take extreme care of other runners around you.
 If possible start from the back of the field and try to keep to one side of the main body of runners.

-We hope these tips help to ensure that Bangor parkrun is fun and safe for everyone.
+We hope these tips help to ensure that Bangor parkrun, Northern Ireland is fun and safe for everyone.

 All parkrun events use Age Grading to help athletes compare results.